UDST/bayarea_urbansim/README.md

 bayarea
 =======

-This is a very basic set of hedonics and location choice models for the Bay Area.
+This is the full UrbanSim implementation for the Bay Area.